i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Encrypted length is the remainder of the data.
 Decrypted length is 16 less than the encrypted length.
-Payload must contain a DateTime block and a Clove Set block.
+Payload must contain a DateTime block and will usually contain one or more Garlic Clove blocks.
 See the payload section below for format and additional requirements.